Reducing Spatial Discretization Error on Coarse CFD Simulations Using an OpenFOAM-Embedded Deep Learning Framework: Deep-Convection Model

 In search for the optimal weights of the neural network, TensorFlow applies an algorithm called backpropagation~\cite{ goodfellow} based on automatic differentiation (also known as algorithmic differentiation, or just AD)~\cite{ griewank}.
 This technique assumes that any differentiable function $F:\mathbb{R}^n\rightarrow\mathbb{R}^m$ can be described as the composition of elementary functions for which the exact derivative is known.
 Then, the derivative of the loss w.r.t. the network parameters is obtained by applying the chain rule on this composition.
 Once this derivative is computed, minimizing the loss using an optimizer is possible.
 This method is feasible because the framework of TensorFlow is fully differentiable, so any code can be backpropagated as long as it is written using the package's functions.

-As seen in Section~\ref{formal_descrip}, we can describe our method as a composition of the functions $\mathcal{I}_c$ and $\mathcal{F}_c$, while the operator $\mathcal{L}$ applied to this composition returns the loss, as described in Figure~\ref{fig:differentiation}.
-To obtain the optimum parameters of the neural network, we need to compute the derivative of the loss w.r.t. the parameters of the network $\theta$, which in our case is defined as:
+In Section~\ref{formal_descrip}, we describe our method as a composition of the functions $\mathcal{I}_c$ and $\mathcal{F}_c$, while the operator $\mathcal{L}$ applied to this composition returns the loss, as Figure~\ref{fig:differentiation} describes.
+We obtain the optimum parameters of the neural network by computing the derivative of the loss w.r.t. the parameters of the network $\theta$, which in our case is defined as:

 The terms $\partial \mathcal{L} / \partial\mathcal{F}_c$ and $\partial \widetilde{\mathcal{I}}_c /\partial \theta$ are automatically calculated by TensorFlow through AD, but the derivative $\partial \mathcal{F}_c /\partial \widetilde{\mathcal{I}}_c$ must be specified by the user.
 This is because the operator $\mathcal{F}_c$ is carried out by OpenFOAM, which is implemented in the non-differentiable C++ programming language.
 Thus, we need to compute or approximate the derivative of the forward operator, which in terms of variables is equivalent to $\partial \bar{\textbf{u}}^{t+1}_c /\partial \bar{\textbf{u}}_F$.